 Shipping to the University

-All transportation charges must be prepaid unless special arrangements are made in advance.
+All transportation charges must be prepaid & added to the invoice, unless special arrangements are made in advance.

 Please note: All packing lists must reference the East Stroudsburg University Purchase Order Number so that purchase order and packing list may be traced to your invoice.